w3f/polkadot-wiki-old/docs/polkadot/learn/candle.md

 Each unit of the range 1 - 4 represents a 6-month duration for a total of 2 years
 ```

 Each parachain slot has a maximum duration of 2 years.
-Each 6 month interval in the slot is divided into its own `unit`, more than on continuous `unit` is a `range`.
+Each 6 month interval in the slot is divided into its own `unit`.
+More than one continuous `unit` is a `range`.

 Auctions will take place 6 months before the parachain slot begins.